-National Pollinator Week, held June 22-28, 2020, is an annual celebration of the many animals that move pollen to help plants make fruit or seeds.
+National Pollinator Week, held June 20-26, 2022, is an annual celebration of the many animals that move pollen to help plants make fruit or seeds.
+The best part of National Pollinator Week is regardless of how you celebrate and participate—you are helping pollinators in a significant way!

 Important Pollinator Facts